plone/documentation/develop/plone/misc/asyncronoustasks.rst

 blocking the normal site operation of the site if we don't have a separate client for it.

 We create additional ``production.cfg`` file which extends the default ``buildout.cfg`` file.
-You still can use ``buildout.cfg`` as is for the development, but on the productoin server your buildout command must be run for the ZEO server enabled file.
+You still can use ``buildout.cfg`` as is for the development, but on the production server your buildout command must be run for the ZEO server enabled file.

 Actual clock server jobs, with usernames and passwords, are stored in a separate ``secret.cfg``